AliSafari-IT/asmsite/client-docs/docs/00_HowTo/multi-frontback-ends/2024-05-02_01-multi-frontends.md

 sidebar_position: 1
 title: Utilizing Multiple Front-Ends
 slug: "/multi-frontends"
+description: "How to Utilize Multiple Front-End Frameworks Through Micro-Frontends"
 ---

 ## Overview

 In the development of web applications, striving for consistency across the user interface and simplifying state management is typically best achieved by employing a single framework.
 However, we have adopted a micro-frontend architecture, which allows us to utilize multiple frameworks by segmenting our application into independently built and deployed modules.
 This strategy provides the flexibility to choose the right technology for specific parts of the application based on unique requirements.

-## How to Utilize Multiple Front-End Frameworks Through Micro-Frontends
+## Unleashing the Power of Multiple Front-Ends with Micro-Frontends

 Each segment of the application can be built and deployed independently.
 This allows us to utilize multiple frameworks by segmenting our application into independently built and deployed modules.
 This strategy provides the flexibility to choose the right technology for specific parts of the application based on unique requirements.
 Here is how we scaffold a micro-frontend architecture using Angular and React frontend frameworks driven by a PHP backend: